 With no end to this quarantine in sight, we wanted to share a few of our favourite pick-me-ups and virtual team building activities that you can give a try with your teams!

 Looking for a completely customized and unique virtual gaming experience you can’t get anywhere else?
 Check out Moniker’s very own Virtual Team Building activity selection.
 Working together with our industry partners, we have produced a series of custom-built games that can be played entirely on Zoom.
 From a virtual murder mystery that will have players scratching their heads trying to figure out whodunit, to a quirky spin-off of ABC’s hit television show, Shark Tank, we’ve got a wide variety of exciting virtual team building exercises to keep your company culture strong - even from afar.
+Check out more Zoom team building ideas.

 HOSTED PLATFORM OPTIONS